Chelcey/cse11-self-study/moreFields.md

 ---------------
 No test methods found.
 ```

+### Dissecting the program:
+- <span style="color:dark orange"> The programs would still perform the caclulation and output the results just fine even if we picked other field names like `x` or `someReallyLongFieldName` </span>
 ---
 ## Why do we need to use (More) Fields for?
 > <span style="color:blue"> used to classify algorithms according to run time or space requirements</span>